-It is reasonable to expect that a long-term strategy such as EWI's could encounter periods where it is not in favour and is might underperform in the short-term.
-Its manager's and board's views echo this sentiment.
-They suggest that investors should be focusing on longer-term horizons, as the manager's investment horizon is five-years plus.
+Any strategy such as EWI's should be expected to encounter periods where it is not in favour and is likely to underperform in the short-term.
+Its manager's and board's views echo this, suggesting that investors should be focusing on longer-term horizons, as the manager's investment horizon is five-years plus.
 The board has reiterated its commitment to this approach.

-This arguably limits the risk that a change of strategy could be imposed, which could force the manager to rejig the portfolio, potentially selling positions when they might be close to or at long-term lows.
+We think this is a positive as it limits the risk that a change of strategy could be imposed that could force the manager to rejig the portfolio, selling positions when they are close to or at long-term lows, which could lock out the possibility of benefiting from their potential recovery.